imwithye/Course-Cal-php/README.md

 If you don't want to install this app, you may send GET/POST request to [http://course-cal.appspot.com/perform.php](http://course-cal.appspot.com/perform.php).
 It works as well.
 More details please visit [here](https://github.com/imwithye/course/blob/gh-pages/index.html).

 ###JSON
 You can create Course Cal by yourself with JSON.
+You shold post the JSON string as `txt_json`.
+An example is [here](https://github.com/imwithye/course/blob/master/test/test_perform_json.php).
 There are two modes - auto or manual.

 **Auto mode**.
 Course Cal can create event automatically with course code and index (may slower than manual mode).